Explore

 Introduction

-A Local Law to amend the New York city charter, in relation to post-employment activities of certain former public servants
+A Local Law to amend the New York city charter, in relation requiring city agencies to provide an “X” option for gender on certain forms

 Attachments